jorenheit/mugen/readme.md

 mugen input.mu microcode.bin --layout
 ```

+### Debug Mode
+When `--debug` or `-d` option is used, Mugen will start an interactive shell in which you can inspect the result before writing it to disk.
+Type `help` in this shell for more information.

 ## Specification File Format

 A Mugen specification file (.mu) consists of the following sections: signals, opcodes, microcode, address and rom.
 Outside sections, only comments are permitted.
 Comments start with a `#` and end at the end of the line.